mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 Please let us know if you run into snags.
 We plan to make it less memory/CPU intensive and support more architectures and operating systems in the future.

-If you are installing Zcash for the first time, please skip to the Important Teminology section.
+If you are installing Zcash for the first time, please skip to the :ref:`Installation` section.
 Otherwise, the below upgrading section will provide information to update your current Zcash environment.

 Upgrading?
 ----------